 What we don’t: Durability concerns with the exposed midsole.

-It’s always fun to be pleasantly surprised by a piece of gear, and Adidas’ Terrex Free Hiker 2 did just that.
+It’s always fun to be pleasantly surprised by a piece of gear, and the Adidas Terrex Free Hiker 2 did just that.
 At first glance—or fifth—the boot looks nothing like an outdoor-ready piece.
 But after sliding them on, our impression quickly changed.
-The Free Hiker has a sock-like fit that’s super comfortable with great cushioning on the tongue and collar, and Adidas’ soft Boost midsole does a great job limiting foot fatigue even on demanding days.
+The Free Hiker has a sock-like fit that’s super comfortable with great cushioning on the tongue and collar, and the soft Boost midsole does a great job limiting foot fatigue even on demanding days.
 Throughout our testing, traction also proved to be excellent on everything from wet rock to loose dirt thanks to the tacky Continental rubber and aggressive lug shape.
-Competitively lightweight (just over 2 lb. for our men’s size 9) and packing a proven Gore-Tex liner, the Free Hiker is a great addition to the market.
+Competitively lightweight (just over 2 lb. for our men’s size 9) and with a proven Gore-Tex liner, the Free Hiker is a great addition to the market.

-The Terrex Free Hiker 2 was a fantastic technical day hiking option on a recent trip to Patagonia, but it does come with some limitations.
+The Terrex Free Hiker 2 was a fantastic technical day hiking option on a trip to Patagonia, but it does come with some limitations.
 The most polarizing is its looks, which land in the love-it-or-hate-it category.
 A second more substantive concern is durability.
 Specifically, Adidas opted to leave its Boost foam midsole quite exposed along the outside of the boot.
-After just a few hikes—albeit on very rocky terrain that involved a fair amount of scrambling and squeezing between boulders—pieces of that exposed midsole are starting to fall off in small chunks.
+After just a few hikes—albeit on very rocky terrain that involved a fair amount of scrambling and squeezing between boulders—pieces of that exposed midsole were starting to fall off in small chunks.
 It’s a big enough downside to drop the boot a little on our list, but as a fun day hiker or for lightweight backpacking, the Adidas is well worth a look...
 Read in-depth review

 See the Men's Adidas Free Hiker 2 See the Women's Adidas Free Hiker 2

-10. Keen Targhee III Waterproof Mid ($165)
+10. Keen Targhee IV Waterproof ($170)

 Weight: 2 lb.
-2.8 oz.
+8.7 oz.

-Waterproof: Yes (Keen.Dry)
+Waterproof?: Yes (Keen.Dry)

 What we like: An affordable option with a tough leather upper.